 Section VI: Complementary information

-The Council will incorporate a minimum 10 calendar day standstill period at the point information on the award of the contract is communicated to tenderers.
-This period allows unsuccessful tenderers to seek further debriefing from the Council before the contract is entered into.
-If an appeal regarding the award of the contract has not been successfully resolved, the Public Contracts Regulations 2015 provide for aggrieved parties who have been harmed or who are at risk of harm by a breach of the rules to take action in the High Court (England, Wales and Northern Ireland).
+The Council incorporated a minimum 10 calendar day standstill period at the point information on the award of the contract was communicated to tenderers.
+This period allowed unsuccessful tenderers to seek further debriefing from the Council before the contract was entered into.
+If an appeal regarding the award of the contract has not been successfully resolved, The Public Contracts Regulations 2015 provide for aggrieved parties who have been harmed or who are at risk of harm by a breach of the rules to take action in the High Court (England, Wales and Northern Ireland).